Martin Hardcastle's home page

 Society, the Higher

-Education Academy and the Institute
+Education Academy, the Institute of

 I'm interested in the physics of jets in radio galaxies